mhn998/Class-02-project/README.md

 A web page that tells briefly about the author of the web page (Muhannad) & makes a user interact with 5 guessing questions about the author of the page to engage him with some suspense.

+Adds another 2 guess games, the first is about guessing number and the second is about guessing the favorite food.

 ## Code Examples

 I used various javascript tools such as loops & conditional along with prompts and alerts to add some interactivity to the web page.
 Also I added some styles using css to make it more vital.